SCIE5507 Food Fibre and Fuel Security

 - This unit focuses on the factors, technologies and policies that influence global food, fibre and fuel production.
 Plant, animal and microbe systems are considered in light of social and environmental issues such as population growth, climate change, urbanisation and land use, the availability of water and fertilisers and the global food system.
 Strategies being taken or considered to mitigate the negative effects of these issues from the farm to the lab to national and transnational levels are discussed.

 - Students are able to (1) develop an understanding of the factors influencing global production and supply of food, fibre and biofuel; (2) develop an understanding of the technologies influencing global production and supply of food, fibre and biofuel; (3) develop an understanding of the policies influencing global production and supply of food, fibre and biofuel; (4) expand oral and written communication skills; and (5) expand analytical and critical communication skills.

-- Typically this unit is assessed in the following ways: (1) debate and summary and (2) review and presentation of an aspect of food, fibre and biofuel security.
+- Indicative assessments in this unit are as follows: (1) debate and summary and (2) review and presentation of an aspect of food, fibre and biofuel security.
 Further information is available in the unit outline.